PIVX-Project/PIVX-SPMT/docs/setup.md

 If you don't have one yet, you can generate a new one clicking on `Generate` (then copy it to the config file of the remote node).

 <br>Insert the PIVX Address holding the collateral and relative account number.<br>
-If you have only one account in your Ledger wallet, leave account number to "0".<br>
+If you have only one account in your wallet, leave account number to "0".<br>
 After inserting Account number and PIVX Address, click `>>` to look for path and public key.<br>

 <img src="img/setup_10.png" width="670"><br>

->*Note*: If you are unsure about the account number, you can check the account details from Ledger live app (advanced logs --> your account number is next to `"index"`):<br>
+>*Note*: If you are unsure about the account number, you can check the account details:
+<br> ° (LEDGER) from Ledger live app (advanced logs --> your account number is next to `"index"`):<br>
 <img src="img/setup_09.png" width="400"><br>
+<br> * (TREZOR) from Trezor web wallet, select the account, go to the 'receive' tab and click on 'show full address'.
+Next to the QR code there's the full path of the address, e.g.:
+`BIP32 Path: m/44'/119'/1'/2/3`. --> Your account number is the third one (i.e. `1` in the example).

 <p>The tool looks for the public key and path of the given address (in batches of 10 paths per scan, asking confirmation to continue if needed).<br>
 When found, a notification message is displayed.</p>